ybeaz/web-yourails-com/README.md

 ## Moto-manifest of the service:

-Discover People, Connect, and Create Your Best Life
+Discover AI and People, Create a New Environment for a Better Life

 ## Subtitle motto: